What is a grassroots climate solution?

 What’s an example of how CLIMA supports grassroots climate justice movement ecosystems?

-What has CLIMA achieved?
+What has the CLIMA Fund achieved?

 How do you share or shift power to your grantee partners?